Robert Ellin

 Robert Ellin (1837–1904) was an English-born American stone and wood sculptor.

 Ellin was born December 21, 1837, in Yorkshire, England.
 He was active in the United States 1867 to 1904.
-Not much is known about his life until his association with a fellow Englishman and Yorkshireman John William Kitson.
-Together they entered a mahogany breakfront in the 1876 Bi-Centential juried event in which they won a prize and much acclaim.
+Not much is known about his life prior to his association with a fellow Yorkshireman John William Kitson.
+Together they entered a mahogany breakfront in the 1876 centential juried event in which they won.

-Robert Ellin established his firm as Robert Ellin & Co circa 1870 in NYC.
-He and John William Kitson joined forces in 1874 before the 1876 Bi-Centennial as Robert Ellin and Company.
+Robert Ellin established his firm as Robert Ellin & Co. circa 1870 in New York City.
+He and John William Kitson joined forces in 1874 as Robert Ellin and Company.
 In 1879 they formally changed the firm's name to Ellin & Kitson.
-Following the early death of William Kitson in February 1888, the name of the firm was changed to Ellin, Kitson and Company.
+Following the death of William Kitson in February 1888, the name of the firm was changed to Ellin, Kitson and Company.
 The Estate of John William Kitson became a silent partner until the estate sale of the business in 1904.

 Ellin is mentioned in A History of the Metropolitan Museum of Art 1913 by Howe and Kent.

-Robert Ellin was an astute businessman and promoter of his firm.
+Robert Ellin was the promoter of his firm.
 In order to control costs he became involved in many mining and other supplies businesses.
-In 1872 Robert Ellin was elected a director of the Bay of Fundy Red Granite Company located in St. George, New Brunswick, Canada; Perth Amboy Terra Cotta Works; 1893 The Goodsell Marble Company Newark NJ.
+In 1872 Robert Ellin was elected as a director for the Bay of Fundy Red Granite Company located in St. George, New Brunswick, Canada; Perth Amboy Terra Cotta Works; 1893 The Goodsell Marble Company Newark NJ.

 He was active in establishing the Metropolitan Museum of Art and was an officer of the Sculpture Society covering stone.